qwaneu/qwaneu.github.io/training/test-driven-development.md

 * Responsibility Driven Design with mocking
 * Interaction based vs. state based testing
 * Mocking Styles – when to use mocks, stubs, fakes, and dummies
+* Hexagonal Architecture - a fresh perspective on software dependencies and test architecture
+* Code Smells & Refactorings

 ### Practical information